 In larger-than-life New York City, 4th of July fireworks festivities are no exception.
-With 2016's dazzling display being shot off from several barges positioned along the East River, you can catch the nation's largest Independence Day pyrotechnics show (courtesy of Macy's) from these four primo perches across Manhattan.
+With dazzling display being shot off from several barges positioned along East River close to the Brooklyn Bridge, you can catch the nation's largest Independence Day pyrotechnics show (courtesy of Macy's) from these four primo perches across Manhattan.
 Just be sure to plan your viewing strategy now, as some spots require reservations, and tickets are going fast.

 South Street Seaport

 One of the fireworks-launching double barges will be positioned on the East River just in front of the historic South Street Seaport, where views of the spectacle come with historic ships and the Brooklyn Bridge in the background.
 Plus, visitors to this public access area can enjoy music spun by DJs at the Garden Bar from noon until 9 p.m.
 Note the greater Seaport District viewing areas for the Macy's fireworks display can be accessed through the South Street Seaport district, with entry points to the elevated viewing areas via Broad Street, Pearl Street and Frankfort Street.

 On a Boat

 With the fireworks going off from the East River, you can be sure that the river and nearby New York Harbor will offer some of the best (floating) seats in the house.
 While expensive, these cruises have some of the best views of the fireworks and include a meal, open bar and dancing.
 At the time of publication there are still seats available on the Hornblower Nautical 4th of July Fireworks Cruise.